openhybrid/object/README.md

 Swap:            0            0            0
 ````

-Note that the swap space is **0**.
+Note that the swap space shows **0**, indicating that there is no swap configured and available.
-So now that i have confirmed that there is no swap file, I tried and set that swap file up on my Yun.
-The process involves 4 steps.
+After confirming the lack of swap, you can setup a file to use for swap space.

 #### Step 1: Create an empty file to act as a swap file

-While connected to the Yun through the ssh terminal, run the following command to create a
+While connected to the Yún through the ssh terminal, run the following command to create a
 512 MB swap file named yunswapfile in folder "/swap" filled with zeroes:

     dd if=/dev/zero of=/swap/yunswapfile bs=1M count=512